testinggospels/camouflage-docs/docs/getting-started.md

 ## Quick Start

+1. Create a new project: `npm init --y`
+2. Set `"type": "module"` in your `package.json`
+3. Install the module relevant to your API protocol.
+For http/https/http2 protocols: `npx jsr add @camouflage/http`.
+For grpc protocol: `npx jsr add @camouflage/grpc`
+4. You are now ready to build your mocks.
+Learn more about each module below.

 ### @camouflage/helpers

 Camouflage helpers form the backbone of each protocol.
 You can build your mocks without them, but helpers add advanced features to your mocks.
-You can chose the protocol specific package that you need to download from the following list, however helpers are required for every Camouflage project.

 Install helpers